yanntoque/babylonAutocomplete/README.md

-# [ Master I | MIAGE ] Technology Monitoring : Babylon.js, CoffeeScript and VSCode Extension
+# [ Master I | MIAGE ] Technology Monitoring : Babylon.js, CoffeeScript and VS Code Extension

-This project aims to create an autocomplete extension for Babylon.js in coffeescript files thanks to the [Language Server Extension](https://code.visualstudio.com/api/language-extensions/language-server-extension-guide) provided by VSCode.
+This project aims to create an autocomplete extension for Babylon.js in coffeescript files thanks to the [Language Server Extension](https://code.visualstudio.com/api/language-extensions/language-server-extension-guide) provided by VS Code.

 To understand what is Language Server and why we use it in this project please refer to this link : https://code.visualstudio.com/api/language-extensions/language-server-extension-guide#why-language-server